hytechclub/hytechclub.github.io/Fall2022FormerStudents.md

 - **Microphone or other audio equipment**
   - If students don't have a microphone attached to their computer, they are required to connect to audio via phone.

 **Applications open on Monday, August 15th.
 Applications are due by 11:59PM ET Tuesday, September 13th, 2022.** Students will be sent a confirmation that their application has been received (<ins>via the e-mail addresses on their application</ins>) within 5-7 business days of their submission.
-We will review all applications and consult with your former instructors to make sure we make the best decision for your learning path.
+We will review all applications and consult with your former instructors _(if applicable)_ to make sure the best decision is made for your learning path.
 Our goal is to make decisions as quickly as possible, so everyone has enough time to plan for the upcoming semester. **The semester will start on Tuesday, September 20th, 2022.**

 Applications are open to the public, and we encourage you to tell your friends & family about Hy-Tech Club.
 Please direct them to [www.hyland.com/techoutreach](https://hyland.com/techoutreach) for more information.